MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 ### Labeled *for-loop*

-Using [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label#description), we can [break](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break#description) the *outer loop* within the *inner loop*.
-Because the `break` statement can be labeled.
+Using [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label#description), we can [break](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break#description) the *outer loop* within the *inner loop*, since the `for-loop` can be labeled.

 Here is the syntax of the `break` statement: